darryndotdev/darryndotdev/README.md

 ### About

-I'm a self-taught front-end developer with a strong foundation in HTML, CSS, JavaScript and React.
-As a certified UI professional and CMS expert, I focus on creating accessible, user-centric web experiences.
-I also share my learning journey to reinforce my knowledge and assist others on a similar path.
+I'm a self-taught frontend developer with a strong foundation in HTML, CSS, JavaScript and React.
+As a certified UI professional and CMS expert - I focus on creating accessible, user-centric web experiences.

-I'm honing my front-end development skills with the aim to change profession full-time.

 ### News